UmamiAppearance/rollup-plugin-import-manager/README.md

 ]
 ```

-In both cases the include keyword is also passed.
-Otherwise the debug key would make the build process stop at the very first file it touches.
+In both cases the [`include`](#include) keyword is also passed.
+Otherwise the debug key would make the build process stop at the very first file it touches (if there is only one file anyway it is not necessary to pass it).

-### debugging units
+### Debugging Units
 Also a single unit can be debugged.
 The keyword can be added to the existing list in an [actions](#actions-option-for-units) object.

 ```js